Network | Crooked Media

 Jon Favreau

 Jon Favreau served as Barack Obama’s head speechwriter from 2005-2013, a role that was far more senior and influential than Jon Lovett’s.
-Since leaving the White House, Favreau has written and spoken about politics and speechwriting to audiences throughout the world.
-In 2017, he co-founded Crooked Media, where he’s a co-host of Pod Save America and host of The Wilderness.
-Jon grew up outside of Boston, graduated from the College of the Holy Cross, and now lives in Los Angeles with his wife Emily, their son Charlie, and their dog Leo
+In 2017, he co-founded Crooked Media, where he’s a co-host of Pod Save America, host of Offline with Jon Favreau, and host of The Wilderness.
+His first book, Democracy or Else, which he co-authored alongside his Crooked Media co-founders, will be released on June 25, 2024.
+Jon lives in Los Angeles with his wife Emily, their sons Charlie and Teddy, and their dog Leo.

 Jon Lovett